Want to build up your immune system? Here’s a simple and effective elderberry syrup recipe for cold and flu!

 2. Next, strain the mixture through a cheesecloth or mesh strainer while mashing the berries to release remaining juice.

 3. When syrup is room temperature, add honey and stir until well combined.

 4. Store in glass jars in the refrigerator for up to 3 months.

 *you can also use 1 cup fresh elderberries.
-You can get organic dried elderberries at The Bulk Herb Store.
+You get dried elderberries from Amazon or the Bulk Herb Store.

-**honey is not recommended for children less than 2 years of age, however, you can easily replace the honey with agave syrup to make this recipe infant and toddler friendly.
+**honey is not recommended for children less than 2 years of age, however, you can easily replace the honey with maple syrup to make this recipe infant and toddler-friendly.
 Local non-pasteurized honey is best and, if it is in your budget, raw Manuka honey is even better!

 - Children: ½ tbsp. a day

 Must be refrigerated.
 Keeps for 3 months.
 Can be frozen.

 If this is too much for you to make, then I would suggest: